adxsdknet/AzSwaggerSpecsTestClone/specification/myrp1/resource-manager/readme.md

 ### Basic Information
-These are the global settings for the Azure NetApp Files API.
+These are the global settings for the Azure myrp1 Files API.

 ``` yaml
 openapi-type: arm